What is a Wireframe

 What is the purpose of a wireframe?

 A wireframe serves as a visual guide that represents the skeletal framework of a website or application.
-The primary purpose of a wireframe is to establish the basic structure and layout of a website or application before visual design and content are added.
-It acts as a blueprint, outlining the placement of elements like headings, paragraphs, images, buttons, and navigation.
-Wireframes help designers, developers, and stakeholders visualize the user experience and identify potential issues early in the project.
+The primary purpose of a wireframe is to establish the basic structure and layout before visual design and content are added.

 Read more

-README File
+README example

 What is the README File?

-information about a project.
-It is typically included in the root directory of a
+A README file is a text file that contains information about a project.
+It is typically included in the root directory and helps users understand the project quickly.

 Read more